 I can clearly remember the day that Danny User asked me to demonstrate at his 2007 “Ginkgo award”!
-He called me (which he never those) at work and asked if I had something to do in September next year?
+He called me (which he never those) at work and asked if I had something to do in September of next year?
 And if not, would I like to demonstrate at his next and last “Ginkgo awards”?
-He knocked me right off my feed and I accepted full-hearted YES!!!
-The “Ginkgo award” holds a special place in my heard and to demonstrate there is and was a dream come true for me, so I could not be any happier!
+He knocked me right off my feed and I accepted with a full-hearted YES!!!
+The “Ginkgo award” holds a special place in my heart and to demonstrate there is and was a dream come true for me, so I could not be any happier!

-Two days before the event I drove to Danny and Ingrid Bonsai Centre “Ginkgo” in Belgium to bring in my 4 bonsai that were selected for the show, and to find a suitable tree for me to demonstrate on among the literary many hundreds of raw material that you can find there.
+Two days before the event I drove to Danny and Ingrid Bonsai Centre “Ginkgo” in Belgium to bring in my 4 bonsai that were selected for the show, and to find a suitable tree for me to demonstrate on among the literary many hundreds of raw materials that you can find there.
 After I brought my Bonsai to where they were photographed for the commemorative “best Bonsai in Europe” book, I headed outside to look among the many hundreds of trees to find an inspiring tree.
 But even with this many choices, finding a tree among the many that Danny has in his enormous place is not as easy as it might seem!
 I searched for the right tree as if I was buying it for my own collection.
-The tree had to appeal to my taste of Bonsai and tickle my imagination at the same time.
+The tree had to appeal to my taste in Bonsai and tickle my imagination at the same time.
 My demonstration trees always reflect where I’m at that moment in Bonsai and it must always end up looking the same as when I had styled it in my own garden as a future Bonsai for my private collection!
 A big part of my Bonsai collection today, still consists of my former demo trees.
 After a long search, I ended up with two possible candidates!
-Both Yamadori “Yews” from Japan.
+Both Yamadori “Yews” are from Japan.
 One with a lot of fantastic deadwood to work on with heavy machines, but almost now foliage to work with.
 And one with a lot of problems to solve, but enough foliage to work with.
-They both had a good possibility to demonstrate on and to become a good pre-Bonsai that reflecting my approach, taste and style.
-Because working on the first tree mend, that I had to be doing wood carving for most of the two-day demonstration, making a lot of noise with my power tools, bothering the other demonstrators and the stand workers that were all in the same big greenhouse with me!
+They both had a good possibility to demonstrate and to become a good pre-Bonsai that reflected my approach, taste and style.
+Because working on the first tree mend, I had to be doing wood carving for most of the two-day demonstration, making a lot of noise with my power tools, and bothering the other demonstrators and the stand workers that were all in the same big greenhouse with me!
 So I chose the second tree, it was more challenging for me anyway, with a lot more nice Yamadori problems to solve or incorporate into the design that I envisioned when I first looked at this lovely tree.
 The tree gave me lots of good Bonsai vibes!

 Picture 1: shows the chosen front of the tree.